j3r0lin/terminal-notifier/README.md

 - Group notifications and remove previous ones
 - Open URLs or activate applications when clicked
 - Execute shell commands when notifications are clicked
-- Support for custom app icons and content images
+- Support for content images (app icons are limited by macOS)
 - Bypass Do Not Disturb mode
 - List and remove existing notifications
 - Debug mode for troubleshooting